dprinz/psdstss/README.md

       -f, --format    Set output format (css, less).
 Default: less -p, --prefix    Set the prefix of the classes.
+Default: sprite- --html      Create a html site for testing the sprites (in css mode only).
-Default: sprite- -v, --verbose   Show information about files and parsing etc.
+      -v, --verbose   Show information about files and parsing etc.

 ## Example